Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Greenfields' median taxpayer income was $44,784 and average income was $63,152 in financial year 2022, according to AreaSearch's postcode level ATO data.
-This is lower than the national averages of $58,380 (median) and $78,020 (average), with Greater Perth having higher incomes.
-As of March 2025, estimates suggest Greenfields' median income will be approximately $49,983 and average income around $70,484, based on Wage Price Index growth since financial year 2022.
-In the 2021 Census, household, family, and personal incomes in Greenfields were between the 3rd and 6th percentiles nationally.
-Income analysis shows that 31.8% of residents (3,439 people) fall into the $400 - $799 weekly income bracket, contrasting with regional levels where the $1,500 - $2,999 bracket is most prevalent at 32.0%.
-The concentration of 40.3% in sub-$800 brackets indicates significant economic challenges for a substantial portion of the community.
-Housing affordability pressures are severe, with only 79.9% of income remaining after housing costs, ranking at the 4th percentile nationally.
+Greenfields had median taxpayer income of $44,784 and average income of $63,152 in financial year 2022, according to latest postcode level ATO data aggregated by AreaSearch.
+This was below national averages, contrasting with Greater Perth's median income of $58,380 and average income of $78,020.
+Based on Wage Price Index growth of 14.2% since financial year 2022, estimated incomes as of September 2025 would be approximately $51,143 (median) and $72,120 (average).
+According to 2021 Census figures, household, family and personal incomes in Greenfields all fell between the 3rd and 6th percentiles nationally.
+Income analysis revealed that the $400 - 799 bracket dominated with 31.8% of residents (3,471 people), contrasting with regional levels where the $1,500 - 2,999 bracket led at 32.0%.
+The concentration of 40.3% in sub-$800 weekly brackets highlighted economic challenges facing a significant portion of the community.
+Housing affordability pressures were severe, with only 79.9% of income remaining, ranking at the 4th percentile.

 Frequently Asked Questions - Income